 NREL's state-of-the-art research facilities provide the venue for groundbreaking innovations and collaboration in energy systems integration.

-NREL's Thermal Test Facility is a flexible, multipurpose, multi-laboratory facility that enables detailed evaluation and development of building and thermal energy systems.
-Scientists at this living laboratory develop optimal solutions for managing energy flows within buildings and transportation systems.
+A flexible, multipurpose, multi-laboratory facility that enables detailed evaluation and development of building and thermal energy systems.